guillaumeagile/academical_research/paperdraft_from_agile_manifesto_to_code.md

 ### Code Reviews and metrics

 Individuals (the coders) havre also they own channel to discuss.
 We're not going to talk about tools.
-As they still are many and other studies exist to discuss their usage.
+As they still are many on the market and other studies exist to discuss their usage and benefits.

 The coders are in perpetual interaction each other when they write, read and fix code.
-Source code, as I said, is a vector.
+Source code, as said, is a vector.
 A vector of shared knowledge, but also intentions.

-That's why code review is an important interaction whithin the members of the team around the code.
+That's why code reviews (CRs) is an important interaction whithin the members of the team around the code.
-It's a time where people should discuss is the problem has properly been understood and if the solution is viable and
+It's a time where people should discuss if the problem has properly been understood and if the proposed solution is viable .
+They exchange ideas about how it is coded and can improve (refactor) for clearer reading or for revealing intentions.
+It as also very important to ensure during that phase, the future of the interactions with code, namely: maintenance.

+Maintenance is an expensive phase, often cause by error in programming (and so a lack of CRs, or poor CRs) or undestanding (low quality interaction with POs and PPOs, or PMs).

+Code review is also the time for evaluating the level of shared knowledge that comes to the engineering team.

 ### Architecture Decision Records